 - Flip-up side tables.

 You can forgo cart, however, if you want to go with a larger table on which to set up.
 In this case, you buy a ‘standalone unit’ and a table on which to sit the grill in.

 This is a very well constructed unit, made of high-fired ceramic with a porcelain glaze.
 The Classic III is rather thick, so the outside should stay reasonably cool to the touch during cooking.

-I said the Classic was innovative, and I meant it.
+I said the Classic III was innovative, and I meant it.
 There’s been a redesign since the version II, and a great grill is now even greater.